 How are the sacred names transliterated?

-This collection of the את Cepher scriptures sets forth the Name of and makes references to our Creator as He identified Himself to us in His Holy Word, and restores the names of people and places found in the original Ivriyt (Hebrew) tongue which have been transliterated into English.
+This collection of the את Cepher scriptures sets forth the Name of and makes references to our Creator as he identified himself to us in his set-apart (holy) Word, and restores the names of people and places found in the original Ivriyt (Hebrew) language which have been transliterated into English (and Spanish).

 We make mention herein of the name Yahuah (יהוה).
 The name יהוה is a name that went unmentioned for over two millennia.
 The construct of these four letters is one that is common in modern Hebrew, where the yod is pronounced with the vowel ah, creating Yah (יָהּ).
 This name stands alone as Yah 45 times in the Tanakh, Ex 15:2; Ex 17:16; Ps 68:4; Ps 68:18; Ps 77:11; Ps 89:8; Ps 94:7; Ps 94:12; Ps 102:18; Ps 104:35; Ps 105:45; Ps 106:1; Ps 106:48; Ps 111:1; Ps 112:1; Ps 113:1; Ps 113:9; Ps 115:17; Ps 115:18; Ps 116:19; Ps 117:2; Ps 118:5; Ps 118:14; Ps 118:17; Ps 118:18; Ps 118:19; Ps 122:4; Ps 130:3; Ps 135:1; Ps 135:3; Ps 135:4; Ps 135:21; Ps 146:1; Ps 146:10; Ps 147:1; Ps 147:20; Ps 148:1; Ps 148:14; Ps 149:1; Ps 149:9; Ps 150:1; Ps 150:6; Isa 12:2; Isa 26:4; Isa 38:11.